The Response of Planetary Atmospheres to the Impact of Icy Comets III: Impact Driven Atmospheric Escape: Method

 The binary diffusion coefficient quantifies the molecular mass transfer of each molecule through the background $\ce{N2}-\ce{O2}$ atmosphere, with a rate of mixing depending upon the local temperature of the atmosphere ($T$), and the mass and collisional cross-sectional area of each chemical species.
 The values for each hydrogen carrier are (\citealt{1973aero.book.....B}):

-In CESM, both the hydrogen escape rates and mass-losses are post-processed with the upper boundary essentially acting as an infinite sink for any hydrogen-bearing molecule, thus ensuring that the abundances of hydrogen-bearing molecules at high altitudes (i.e. above the cold trap) is set by vertical advective transport.
-That is to say that the upper boundary condition ensures that the escape rates we calculate remain relevant to the diffusion limited regime.
+In CESM, both the hydrogen escape rates and mass-losses are post-processed with the upper boundary essentially acting as an infinite sink for any hydrogen-bearing molecule, thus ensuring that the abundances of hydrogen-bearing molecules at high altitudes (i.e. above the cold trap) is set by vertical advective and diffusive transport: i.e the upper boundary condition ensures that our model remains in the diffusion limited regime.